 For so many parents, finding and funding childcare is a constant struggle.
 How would your life change if you didn't have to worry about finding and paying for quality childcare?
 Would you go back to work?
 Work more hours?
 Or just take the four figures you'd save each month and pay off your student loans faster?

-Universal childcare will be a cornerstone of Warren's campaign for 2020.
-It's a lofty goal, and one many parents can get behind, but is it doable?
+Universal pre-K and childcare will be a cornerstone of Warren's campaign for 2020.
+It's a lofty goal, but is it doable?

 Supporters note it's been done in other countries for decades.
 In Finland, for example, every child has had access to free universal day care since the early 1990s.
 Sweden, too, has been building its universal childcare system for decades.

 Critics of Warren's plan worry about the price tag and potential for ballooning bureaucracy, and some are concerned that subsidizing childcare could actually make it more expensive for those who have a government-funded spot, as it could result in fewer private childcare providers.

 But subsidized childcare had lowered prices in other places.
 In Sweden, parents pay less than $140 USD to send children to preschool.
 In Finland, the cost per child varies by municipality, household income and family size.
 A parent on the lower end of the income spectrum might pay as little as the equivalent of $30 USD, and the maximum fee is about $330 a month.

 But Finland's population is on par with Minnesota's.
 Sweden is comparable to Michigan.